Delta 10 THC is brand new to the market.

 Virtually all drug tests look for THC.
 These tests aren’t sophisticated enough to differentiate between delta 9 THC and other forms of THC — which means if you’ve consumed delta 10 THC, you’re most likely going to register a positive for THC and fail the test.

 If you’ve been using delta 10 THC and have a drug test scheduled, it’s important to stop using the substance immediately and begin a detox program.
-Ideally, you should stop using any form of THC at least a month prior to the test to ensure it’s completely eliminated from the body.
+Ideally, you should stop using any form of THC at least a month before the test to ensure it’s completely eliminated from the body.

 Delta 10 THC isn’t widely available, but we expect to see it available in the same forms you’ll find CBD and other THC products.
 This includes distillates, tinctures, capsules, gummies, vapes, and more.